HR Business Partner Career Guide

 One of the newer, specialized roles we see popping up in several industries is the HR business partner.
 This position differs from other HR roles in that it focuses on how people play into the function of business, and often sits with senior leadership, cross-divisionally, rather than as an internal part of the HR team.

 An HR business partner is a senior leader in an organization’s structure.
-They are an individual contributor often teamed up with a senior leader, or leaders, in a company, to develop a human relations strategy that helps the organization meet its goals.
+They are an individual contributor often teamed up with a senior leader, or other leaders in a company, to develop a human relations strategy that helps the organization meet its goals.

 Because they work closely with departmental leaders, rather than with the HR team, they have an intimate understanding of the context of each team, it’s hiring needs, training needs, and structural complications.
 Think of an HR business partner almost as a consultant for a division or department’s specific HR needs.